-- Understand the types of marijuana products
+- Understand the various types of marijuana products.

-- Monitor changing industry dynamics closely
+- Monitor changing marijuana industry dynamics.

-1. Understand the types of marijuana products
+1. Understand the various types of marijuana products.

 There are two broad categories of cannabis products:

 - Legal and political risks: Selling marijuana remains illegal at the federal level in the U.S. In addition, U.S. federal law places severe restrictions on banks that deal with marijuana-related businesses.
 As a result, it's difficult for U.S. cannabis businesses to access critical financial services.
-Political support has increased for federally legalizing or decriminalizing marijuana, but there's no guarantee either action will happen.
+Political support has increased for federally legalizing or decriminalizing marijuana, but there's no guarantee that either action will occur.

-When considering any marijuana stock to invest in, you should:
+When considering any marijuana stock, you should:

 - Research the management team.